balima78/SyntheticData/README.md

 - [IRIC](https://github.com/shuzhiquan/IRIC) - An R library for binary imbalanced classification.
 Integrates a wide set of solutions for imbalanced binary classification.
 - [ROSE](https://journal.r-project.org/archive/2014/RJ-2014-008/index.html) - Random Over-Sampling Examples.
 Thi package provides functions to deal with binary classification problems in the presence of imbalanced classes.
 Synthetic balanced samples are generated according to ROSE (Menardi and Torelli, 2013).
 Functions that implement more traditional remedies to the class imbalance are also provided, as well as different metrics to evaluate a learner accuracy.
 These are estimated by holdout, bootstrap or cross-validation methods.
 - [smotefamily](https://cran.r-project.org/web/packages/smotefamily/smotefamily.pdf) - A Collection of Oversampling Techniques for Class Imbalance Problem Based on SMOTE.
 A collection of various oversampling techniques developed from SMOTE is provided.
 SMOTE is a oversampling technique which synthesizes a new minority instance between a pair of one minority instance and one of its K nearest neighbor.
 - [themis](https://github.com/tidymodels/themis) - Extra Recipes Steps for Dealing with Unbalanced Data.
 A dataset with an uneven number of cases in each class is said to be unbalanced.
 Many models produce a subpar performance on unbalanced datasets.
-A dataset can be balanced by increasing the number of minority cases using SMOTE 2011 <arXiv:1106.1813>, BorderlineSMOTE 2005 <doi:10.1007/11538059_91>; and ADASYN 2008 <https://ieeexplore.ieee.org/document/4633969>;.
-Or by decreasing the number of majority cases using NearMiss 2003 <https://www.site.uottawa.ca/~nat/Workshop2003/jzhang.pdf>; or Tomek link removal 1976 <https://ieeexplore.ieee.org/document/4309452>;.
+A dataset can be balanced by increasing the number of minority cases using [SMOTE 2011](https://arxiv.org/abs/1106.1813), [Borderline-SMOTE 2005](https://link.springer.com/chapter/10.1007/11538059_91); and [ADASYN 2008](https://ieeexplore.ieee.org/document/4633969); or by decreasing the number of majority cases using [NearMiss 2003](https://www.site.uottawa.ca/~nat/Workshop2003/jzhang.pdf); or [Tomek link removal 1976](https://ieeexplore.ieee.org/document/4309452);.
 - [unbalanced](https://github.com/dalpozz/unbalanced) - Racing for Unbalanced Methods Selection.
 This R package implements some well-known techniques for unbalanced classification tasks and provides a racing strategy to adaptively select the best methods for a given dataset, classification algorithms and accuracy measure adopted.

 **Miscellaneous**